pankajsahu221/Amazon-clone/README.md

 ## Amazon e-commerce
 This website has the functionalities like
-* Full User authentication in which user can create his account and User's details will be private
+* Full User authentication in which user can login to his account and User's details will be private
 * Adding items to the basket
 * Delete item from the basket
 * We can also request for the order (which has been done by the stripe payment method)